waqasrazaq/mscalculator/readme.md

 * database/migrations - Contains the tables **schema** and migration related code
 * resources/views - Contains our single view **home.blade.php** for the web page.
 It mainly uses VueJS for the frontend part.
 * resources/assets/js/app - Contains VueJS related code. **app.js** initalizes the vue app and **components** directory contains all the components created for this application.
+* laradock - Along with other modules Laradock also contains the configuration files **.env** and **docker-compose.yml** for Docker.
 * vendor - Contains all the composer dependencies

 For more details on the overall files structure of the laravel project, follow this docs https://laravel.com/docs/ link.

+## Note
+Major focus is given to application architecture and development environment.
+UI/UX part is quite basic which can be easily implemented based on the required design.
+Due to time limit, current report API,s are intenionally very basic which can be enhanced more by adding more cabaility of handling dates ranges etc.